colabottles/toddl/posts/enough-with-dark-patterns-already.md

 ## Just Stop Already

 Stop using "dark".
 It's easy to do.
-Maybe it is not easy for those that are still using "master" in their git repos or those that cling to the Indigenous mascots that "aren't hurting anyone" in sports/schools, or those that do the tomahawk chop in Atlanta or at Florida State, or in Kansas City.
+Maybe it is not easy for those that are still using "master" in their git repos or those that cling to the Indigenous mascots that "aren't hurting anyone" in sports/schools, or those that do the tomahawk chop in Atlanta or at Florida State University, or in Kansas City.
 If you're resistant to change, because "words is words" than quit reading this and go on with your day.
-If it's made you think a little bit, I challenge you to think more and think harder.
+If it's made you think a little, I challenge you to think more and think harder.

 People can do this.
-We are capable of adaptation and change.
+We are capable of adaptating and change.
 We're in a world that is so divided but the fact of the matter is we all have to be here until we are not.
 So why not make it a lot more inclsuive and a lot more accessible for everyone instead of being a remarkably mediocre white dudes game?
 For anyone else who isn't white, how easy is it for you just to adopt a new term that reflects a change?

 ## Disagree.
 That's Your Right